 Replacing the timing chain on a 111 series engine

-Illustrative material for replacing the timing chain for the 111 series engine is presented in the illustration, which includes all references in the text.
+Illustrative material on replacing the timing chain for the 111 series engine is presented in the illustration, to which all references in the text refer.

 1. Remove the cylinder head cover (20).

-3. Turning the crankshaft in the normal direction, bring the piston of the first cylinder to a position of 20°after TDC.
+3. Turning the crankshaft in the normal direction, bring the piston of the first cylinder to the position 20° after TDC.

-7. Using a special tool, dismember the chain links and remove the latter from the engine.
+7. Using a special tool, separate the chain links and remove the chain from the engine.

 Installation

-1. Get a new chain in its regular place and, using a special tool, articulate the links.
+1. Place the new chain in its regular place and use a special device to connect the links.

-2. Having made the necessary preparations (see Section Removal and installation of timing drive components), install the chain tensioner (14).
+2. Having completed the necessary preparations (see Section Removal and installation of timing drive components), install the chain tensioner (14).

-3. Check the correct basic position of the camshafts (see Section Setting the basic position of the camshafts).
+3. Check that the camshafts are in the correct basic position (see Section Setting the base position of the camshafts).

 4. Install the cylinder head cover.

-5. Start the engine and check it for signs of leak development.
+5. Start the engine and check for signs of developing leaks.

-Replacing the gas distribution chain on 112 and 113 series engines
+Replacing the timing chain on engines of the 112 and 113 series

-1 - Timing chain holder (right); 2 - Timing chain holder (left); 3 - Camshaft blocking rod (right); 4 - TORX head screws
+1 - Timing chain holder (right); 2 - Timing chain holder (left); 3 - Camshaft locking rod (right); 4 - TORX head screws

-Illustrative material for replacing the timing chain for engines of the 112 and 113 series is presented in the illustration, which includes all references in the text.
+Illustrative material on replacing the timing chain for engines of the 112 and 113 series is presented in the illustration, to which all references in the text refer.

 1. Disconnect the negative cable from the battery.